slightlynybbled/resume/source/experience.rst

 availability.
 Participated in Operation Iraqi Freedom with the 101st Airborne Division 2003 to 2004.

- #.
-Developed land navigation skills through training
+* Develop land navigation skills through training
- #.
-Learned to show up to work on-time
+* Show up to work on-time
- #.
-Developed perspective
+* Develop perspective